thomas-compagnoni/Jane-Street-Puzzles/README.md

 # Jane-Street-Puzzles

-Jane Street Puzzles solution with Python
+In this repository I will upload my solutions to Jane Street puzzles which I solved with Python.
+You can check the puzzles [here](https://www.janestreet.com/puzzles/).